← Back to journal

 Falls are not inevitable: the three systems that keep you upright

-One in three adults over 65 falls each year in the UK.
-Falls are the leading cause of injury-related death in adults over 75.
-These numbers sound alarming.
-But here is what most people do not know: the majority of falls are preventable.
-Balance is not something you either have or lose.
-It is a skill.
-It can be trained.
+One in three adults over 65 falls each year in the UK, and falls are the leading cause of injury-related death in people over 75.
+The numbers sound like fate.

 Key takeaways